 French and Italian Communist party leaders have reaffirmed their parties' full independence from the Soviet style of communism.

-French and Italian Communist party leaders have reaffirmed their parties' full independence from the Soviet style of communism.
+Background: French and Italian Communist party leaders have reaffirmed their parties' full independence from the Soviet style of communism.
 They were speaking at a mass rally in Paris on Thursday (3 June).

 Signor Enrico Berlinguer, the Italian Communist leader, took the platform with his French counterpart M. Georges Marchais, Signor Berlinguer spoke of the two parties' commitment to a democratic society, the independence of the judiciary and freedom and autonomy for trade unions.